aptmac/roll20-to-talespire/README.md

 ## Installation

 - Fork, clone, or simply download the contents of this repo.
+You can download a zip using this [link](https://github.com/aptmac/roll20-to-talespire/archive/refs/heads/main.zip), and then extract the contents.
 - Load the contents of this repo as an unpacked extension.
   - Open Google Chrome and open `chrome://extensions` in a new tab
   - Enable developer mode by hitting the toggle in the upper right corner